NBA Rumors: Brandon Ingram Was ‘Brought Up’ By Lakers As Trade Piece For Jimmy Butler, Per Tim MacMahon

 In addition to Jimmy Butler and Kawhi Leonard, Paul George of the Oklahoma City Thunder was a third superstar player whom the Lakers reportedly failed to acquire in a deal that would have involved Ingram, per Lakers Nation.

 Now in his third year in the NBA, Brandon Ingram is averaging 15.8 points, 4.2 rebounds, and 2.3 assists per game for a Lakers team that currently has a record of 13-9 and is tied for sixth place in the Western Conference.
-However, Lakers Nation opined that Ingram has “failed to meet expectations” as the player whom team president Magic Johnson had hoped would benefit the most from LeBron James’ addition to the roster.
+However, Lakers Nation opined that Ingram has “failed to meet expectations” as the player whom team president Magic Johnson had hoped would benefit the most from LeBron James’s addition to the roster.
 Contrary to what Johnson had looked forward to, Ingram has been less productive playing alongside James than he has been with the four-time NBA MVP riding the bench, the publication added.